PerfectlySoft/PerfectDocs/guide/CouchDB.md

 # Apache CouchDB

-The CouchDB connector prvoides access to Apache CouchDB servers.
+The CouchDB connector provides access to Apache CouchDB servers.
 It allows you to search for, add, update and delete documents in a CouchDB server.

 ## System Requirements